Neuroprosthetics-Lab/BCI-cursor-control-from-speech-motor-cortex/README.md

 ### Downloading the data

 Data can be found [here, hosted on Dryad](https://doi.org/10.5061/dryad.prr4xgxzq).
+(NOTE: Dryad publication pending.
+Code available for now without the data itself.
+Data will be available soon.)

 Download it automatically by running `python download_data.py`.